J. Scott Yaruss

-J. Scott Yaruss is a professor of communicative sciences and disorders at Michigan State University.
+J. Scott Yaruss is a professor of communicative sciences and disorders at Michigan State University and president of Stuttering Therapy Resources, Inc., a specialty publishing company that develops materials to help speech-language pathologists help people who stutter.

 Yaruss was formerly an associate professor at University of Pittsburgh School of Health and Rehabilitation Sciences and co-director of Stuttering Center of Western Pennsylvania.

-Yaruss's research focuses on identifying linguistic and motoric factors that influence the development of fluency and stuttering in children.
-It is aimed at improving the diagnosis and treatment of people who stutter through assessment of current clinical practices and documentation of treatment outcomes.
+Yaruss's research focuses on assessing and addressing the adverse impact experienced by people who stutter.
+He is co-author of the Overall Assessment of the Speaker's Experience of Stuttering (OASES) and several therapy guides, all published by Stuttering Therapy Resources.

 In December 2005, Yaruss was named a fellow by the American Speech-Language-Hearing Association (ASHA).
-ASHA awards fellow status to members who have made significant contributions of a national or international nature to their professions.
-The status of fellow is retained for life and is one of the highest honors awarded by ASHA.
+In November 2025, Yaruss received ASHA Honors.
+These awards are made to ASHA members made significant contributions of a national or international nature to their professions.
+The status of fellow and honors are retained for life and reflect the highest honors awarded by ASHA.

-Yaruss serves as an invaluable resource to speech-language pathologists across the country, assisting them in the assessment and treatment of their students/clients who stutter.